 - Fostering an all-ages, pedestrian-first public realm activated by extensive transit, bike, and pedestrian networks.

-The Sidewalk project broke new ground and set the bar for similar large-scale urban regeneration developments the world over.
+The Sidewalk project aimed to break new ground and set the bar for similar large-scale urban regeneration developments the world over.
 It was halted in 2020 due to market uncertainty stemming from the COVID pandemic.